 tools.
 The tools are categorized as either commercially available products

 or academic and research projects.
 A brief summary is provided for each tool

 as well as a link to the provider's product description.

-- Agent Modeling Platform (Visual/Text-Based Languages, Open Source)
+- AMP: Agent Modeling Platform (Visual/Test-Based Languages, Open Source)

-which supercedes an earlier version called Metascape, provides extensible frameworks and exemplary tools for representing, editing, generating, executing and visualizing agent-based models (ABMs) and any other domain requiring spatial, behavioral and functional features.
+developed by eclipse.org provides extensible frameworks and exemplary tools for representing, editing, generating, executing, and visualizing agent-based models and any other domain requiring spatial, behavioral, and functional features.

 - AgentSheets: Interactive Simulations (Java, Proprietary)

 - AgentSheets is an authoring tool for building interactive simulations

 in Java.
 Key features stressed by the providers include: speed; no players